-We should listen when life asks us to be quiet.
+Being a great camp counselor means being aware of the needs your campers have, even when they don’t express them directly.
+It can mean knowing when to speak and when to listen.
+At times, camp life asks us staff to be quiet.
 Here are a few times when we best serve ourselves by staying silent.

 Anytime we find ourselves engaged in a nasty conversation, we should shut our mouths.
 Gossip and cruel words about the character, clothing, or personality of anyone else adds no value to our own lives.
 In fact, those powerful words do quite the opposite.
 At these times, we can open our mouths only to stand for the hard right against the easy wrong.

 Teachers come in many forms- bosses, children, friends, books, newspapers, animals, moments, and, of course, teachers.
 When life is presenting us with a lesson we should work to keep our mouths closed.
 We can listen and observe, and allow our minds time to process the experience before we jump in with our own opinions.